nkhlktn/Design_patterns_CPP/README.md

 2) Program to an interface and not to an implementation.
 3) Favour composition over inheritance.
 4) Loosely coupled objects should be favoured.
+5) Classes should be closed for modification but should be open for extension.